-Mathon’s poetry is concerned with finding human and natural world relationships.
+George Mathon’s poetry is concerned with finding relationships in the human and natural worlds.
 He describes his poetry as existing on the boundary between them.
-He uses the earth as his office and can often be found sitting in his canvas chair on a beach, beside a stream or in the desert watching the clouds soft- shoe across the sky and the birds at their usual squabbles.
+He uses the earth as his office and can often be found sitting in his canvas chair on a beach, beside a stream or in the desert watching the clouds soft-shoe across the sky and the birds at their usual squabbles.

 Neither the beauty nor the brokenness of the world escapes Verandah Porche’s grasp in her newest collection, Sudden Eden.
 The orchard and the neighbor’s homely sayings share equally with time and eternity.
 She is a wise poet who knows her land and its neighbors and the deeper truths of living a rural life in which “Late fruit/keeps its edge as frost/fleeces the pasture.”
 These poems are about the investments one makes in life, in its loves and causes, its earth and trees, its human community.